Akira Mabon, Public Ally

 Akira uses her creativity and storytelling abilities to support Clean Wisconsin’s Communications Department in addition to the Art in the Park Project in Milwaukee.
 She also plays a critical role in the organization’s outreach projects relating to climate change, and provides essential insights and administrative support for our program work in Milwaukee.
 She joins us through Clean Wisconsin’s partnership with the Milwaukee Public Allies program.

-Favorite things to do outside doors in Wisconsin: Bike Riding, Walking along the Milwaukee River, and Nature Viewing
+Favorite things to do outdoors in Wisconsin: Bike Riding, Walking along the Milwaukee River, and Nature Viewing